-22. EVENTS AFTER THE END OF THE REPORTING YEAR
+21. EVENTS AFTER THE END OF THE REPORTING PERIOD

-No items, transactions or events of material and unusual nature have arisen in the interval between the end of the financial period and the date of authorisation for the issue of the financial statements which are likely to affect substantially the results of operations of the company for the succeeding financial year.
+No items, transactions or events of material and unusual nature have arisen in the interval between the end of the financial period and the date of authorisation for the issue of the financial statements which are likely to affect substantially the results of operations of the Group and Company for the succeeding financial year.